prismatic-io/integration-publisher/README.md

 prism me:token --type=refresh
 ```

 This will produce a token valid for the Prismatic stack that your CLI is currently configured to.

-To check which API Prism is currently configured for, run:
+To check which API Prism is currently configured for, and to fetch your tenant ID, run:

 ```
 prism me